 prescribe interventions to assist the development of mobility to include mobility aids

 direct intervention to correct musculoskeletal differences and impacting sensory motor development

 ALLIED HEALTH ASSISTANTS (AHA’S)

-We have a team of well trained Allied Health Assistants who assist the therapists in carrying out the therapy interventions.
+We have trained Allied Health Assistants who assist the therapists in carrying out the therapy interventions.
 They work with close supervision by our therapy team and can carry out individual and group sessions, make resources, maintain equipment and contribute to the therapy programme planning and review process.

 WORKING WITHIN TEAMS